ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

   - Create device-related test
   - Create multi-thread test to hunt the potential data-racing issues
   - Create unit tests for each API
+- Restructure the library APIs
+  - Follow the Rust *rules*
   - Deconstruct a large API into several smaller one with error messages
 - Solve the data-racing, memory leaks, or any issues we hunt during this deep-cleaning

 ## Make A Feasible Plan